PEXANE2/azure-docs.tr-tr/articles/azure-maps/map-extruded-polygon.md

 ---
-title: Azure haritalar 'a kalıp çokgen katmanı ekleme | Microsoft Docs
+title: Add an extrusion polygon layer to Azure Maps | Microsoft Docs
-description: Azure Maps web SDK 'sına bir extabaya çokgen katmanı ekleme.
+description: How to add an extrusion polygon layer to the Azure Maps Web SDK.
 author: walsehgal
 ms.author: v-musehg
 ms.date: 10/08/2019